sleepyjaree/cdp/source/shared/studentHours.rst

 Student hours - Spring 2020
 +++++++++++++++++++++++++++

+**Effective 3/16/20 and in compliance with the university's response for the SARS-CoV-2 pandemic, Student Hours will be held online only via Zoom and only `by appointment <https://calendly.com/leo_irakliotis/15min>`__**

 Valid from **January 1** through **April 30,** 2020, student hours (also known as "office hours") are as follows:

-* Monday, Wednesday: 10:30 AM to 12:30 PM -- in person or online;
+* Monday, Wednesday: 10:30 AM to 12:30 PM -- online only;
-* Tuesday: 12 noon to 2 PM -- online only;
+* Tuesday: 12 noon to 4 PM -- online;
 * Monday, Wednesday: 2:30 PM to 3:30 PM -- online only;
-* Friday: 10:20 AM to 11:20 AM -- in person or online.
+* Friday: 10:20 AM to 11:20 AM -- online only.

+..
 Walk-ins are welcome but `appointments are highly recommended <https://calendly.com/leo_irakliotis/15min>`_.
 Students with an appointment take precedence .
 My office is in **Doyle 207**.
 For online meetings, I use audio/video conferencing on Zoom and Google Hangouts.

 Student hours - Summer 2020
 +++++++++++++++++++++++++++